curiousurick/Kenmore-DataStores/README.md

 # FloatplaneApp-DataStores
-This is the DataStores library for FloatplaneApp for iOS and tvOS.
+This is the DataStores library for FloatplaneApp for tvOS.
 It contains classes used to store the data that is needed for any platform of the Floatplane app.

 # Setup
 Follow these instructions to get this app installed on your Apple TV or tvOS simulator.